nicolaka/netshoot/README.md

 ## Feedback + Contribution

 Feel free to provide feedback and contribute networking troubleshooting tools and use-cases by opening PRs.
+If you would like to add any package, open a PR with the rationale and ensure that you update both the Dockerfile and the README with some examples on how to use it!